-Contact our office!
-[1] © 2010 Life Letter.
-All rights reserved.
-For informational purposes only and is based on the perspectives and opinions of the owners and writers only.
+Copyright © 2022 AdvisorNet Communications Inc. All rights reserved.
+This article is provided for informational purposes only and is based on the perspectives and opinions of the owners and writers only.
 The information provided is not intended to provide specific financial advice.
-Readers are advised to seek professional advice before making any financial decision based on any of the ideas presented in this article.
-This copyright information presented online is not to be copied, or clipped or republished for any reason.
-The publisher does not guarantee the accuracy and will not be held liable in any way for any error, or omission, or any financial decision.
-Tags: estate planning [2] Estate Planning Tips and Traps Published on Bradley Financial (https://bradleyfinancial.ca) Source URL: https://bradleyfinancial.ca/e-newsletter/2010/2010-10/article-3.htm Links [1] https://bradleyfinancial.ca/contact-us [2] https://bradleyfinancial.ca/taxonomy/term/15
+It is strongly recommended that the reader seek qualified professional advice before making any financial decisions based on anything discussed in this article.
+This article is not to be copied or republished in any format for any reason without the written permission of the AdvisorNet Communications.
+The publisher does not guarantee the accuracy of the information and is not liable in any way for any error or omission.

+Tags: estate planning [2]

+Source URL: https://bradleyfinancial.ca/e-newsletter/2022/2022-04/article-3.htm